Rayurn/assembly-delayloop/README.md

 ```
 `sudo ./install.sh` is not required, but enables you to run this tool from anywhere on your system.

+For Windows download the executable and run it in cmd or Powershell.

 ## Examples

 ```